realityforge/redfish/README.md

 * Enhance Json DSL
     * Enhance domain configuration so can be shutdown if "created"
-    * Add tests for domain interpretation
+    * Add tests for domain interpretation - create phase as well as restart_if_required
     * Enable removal of un defined jms_resource/admin_object elements.
     * Raise an exception if any unprocessed data unless attribute starts with _
     * Allow global ordering of items across elements.
 Make priority a string with two numbers?
 "10:10"